 The Tac Tec came in Sandstone with several 5.11/VTAC mag pouches and a UCR IFAK pouch.
 I already had a shotgun pouch, which I added to it.

-With a closer look at the Tac Tec, you can see that there was a lot of thought placed into the design.
+With a closer look at the Tac Tec, you can see that a lot of thought was placed into the design.

 Some unique design features include: